 The College has submitted proposed amendments to Regulation 202/94 (under the Pharmacy Act) to the Ministry of Health regarding registration and quality assurance activities.
-It is anticipated that these changes will be approved by the government in 2020.
+It is anticipated that these changes will be approved by the government in the coming year.
 Therefore, the College is providing registrants and applicants with information regarding how these changes would affect registration and quality assurance processes.
 More specific information will be posted when it is available.

 The major changes under the proposed amendments related to registration are: